tommy-iasia/threejs-first-samples/221116 wave/README.md

   Math.min(deltaTime, 1);
 ```

-Therefore, we turn distance into a negative force on velocity.
-Then, veloctiy affects position.
-Eventually, we have a cycle among distance, velocity and force.
-And this system is expressed as wave.
+Poisition generates force; force generates velocity; veloctiy generates position again.
+As a result, we have created a cycle among position, velocity and force.
+And this cycle will appear as wave.

 ## Damping

-Lastly, we give some damping preventing user from brusting the system.
+Lastly, we give some damping preventing user from brusting the system when they move the mouse vigorously.

 ```ts
 box.velocity *= 0.98;